keninkujovic/keninkujovic.github.io/README.md

 This directory likely contains icon files used for the website, such as favicon.ico or other image files.

 # svg
-This directory likely contains SVG image files, which are vector graphics that can be scaled without losing quality.
+This directory contains SVG image files, which are vector graphics that can be scaled without losing quality.